derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 ## Observables, Actions, and Reactions

 `Observable` objects only track the properties provided in the initial value given.
 You need to use *observable maps* for dynamic property tracking.
-Additionally, tracking JavaScript primitives require *box*ing.
+Additionally, tracking JavaScript primitives require *box*ing though explicitly doing so is rare.
   - `observable map` -
   - `observable.box()` - convert primitive values into an observable